 Fair Housing Plan Changes

-Planned rental developments by RioCan and Allied Properties cite the new rent controls as the reason why REITs concerted 133 planned rental units to condominiums at the Kingly development in Toronto.
+The Toronto rental market has been described as “hot” and “out of control” and despite the introduction of the Fair Housing Plan in mid-2017, little progress was made to curb rising rental prices.
+The planned rental developments by RioCan and Allied Properties cite in this article in The Globe and Mail that rent control was the reason why REITs converted 133 planned rental units to condos at the Kingly development in Toronto.
 The report is the first to measure the impact of extending rent control by tracking the conversion of planned apartment projects to condos.

-Vacancy Rates Are At An All Time Low
+Vacancy Rates Are at an All Time Low

-Rental Prices Are High
+Buying a Condo in Toronto for Investment When Rental Prices Are High

 First Unit: 11 Charlotte St. – 34th floor, parking and locker included.